 To fall within the Act’s domain your business must meet one of these three requirements:

 - Sales must be greater than $500,000 per year, OR

 - Must be involved in interstate commerce, OR

-- Have two or more employees
+- Have two or more employees.

 The real exemption is the requirement for minimum sales of $500,000 per year.
 To make this requirement more inclusive Congress modified the requirement to state that this is defined as GROSS SALES and not net sales which affects many types of businesses.

 The two or more employees requirement seems a little preposterous as the Act is designed to provide rights to employees.
-So if you are self-employed then the Act isn’t applicable to you.
+If you are self-employed then the Act isn’t applicable to you.
 Be careful here, the Act does define an employee differently than how the IRS defines an employee.
 The Supreme Court has ruled that there is no single definition used to define an employee for application of the FLSA.
 Factors to consider include:

 - Is the work an integral part of the employer’s business?

 - Do the managerial skills of the worker affect opportunity in profit and loss?